A printable version (MS Word) of the syllabus can be found on the course's Desire-2-Learn (D2L) page

-Homework will consist primarily, but not limited to, terms lists and assignments on MasteringA&P. These must be handwritten in any color ink but black.
+Homework will consist primarily, but not necessarily limited to, chapter terms and anatomy quizzes.
+Terms must be handwritten.
 No typed work will be accepted.
 In general, terms lists will be assigned in the advance of each chapter and be due before lecture on those chapters begins.
-Review questions will be assigned following the completion of each chapter lecture and will be due the next class day.
 Assignments should be handed in in person.
 If a student cannot make it to class (excused or unexcused), they can be scanned in and emailed.
-As a last resort, the student can take a digital picture of the assignment, email it to the instructor, then hand in the actual assignment the day they return to class.
+As a last resort, the student can take a digital picture of the assignment, email it to the instructor, and then hand in the actual assignment the day they return to class.
 Any assignments not received by the deadline, will be subject to a 10% daily grade reduction with a maximum 50% grade reduction.
 Your lowest, graded assignment grade will be dropped.
 Any work not turned in will be considered ungraded and will not be dropped.

 Statement of Academic Integrity: